 Before you can decide if a gas or diesel RV is right for you, take a moment to think about your RV future.
-Think about your travel style, how important fuel economy will be for you, how you plan to schedule RV maintenance, and what size RV you want.
+Think about your travel style, how important fuel economy will be for you, how you plan to schedule RV maintenance, if you prefer a new or used motorhome, and what size RV you want.

 One thing to note is neither a diesel RV or gas RV are inherently better than the other.
 When it comes to the living area of the RV, you’ll often find they’re comparable.
 That is as long as you’re not comparing a luxury class A diesel pusher to an entry level class A or C that happens to be gas, of course!

 To start narrowing down your RV search, let’s look at some questions to think about before you head to your local RV dealer.
 Then we’ll look at the pros and cons of gas and diesel RVs.

 Travel style varies widely from one RVer to another.
 Many people travel to see their grandkids, others RV seasonally to escape the weather, some RV full-time.
 Here are some questions to help you determine your travel style:

 - Do you plan to RV full-time?

 - Do you plan to RV part-time for an entire season?

 - Will you RV just on weekends and vacations?